axibase/atsd/sql/README.md

 #### LEAD

-The `LEAD` function lets you access the next row of the same result set.
+The `LEAD` function allows you access the next row of the same result set.
 If the next row does not exist, the function returns `NULL`.

 ```sql
 LEAD(columnName)